naturalis/nba-docs/content/advanced-queries/index.md

 For extended query functionality, the NBA offers a set of extended query parameters:

 ### Filter in results: _fields
-The `_fields` parameter allows for filtering certain fields of interest in result documents.
+The `_fields` parameter allows for filtering certain fields of interest in query results.
 Suppose one would like to query all taxa in the genus *Hydrochoerus* but is only interested in the title of the scientific publication associated with that taxon,